Slavery in Portugal: Religion

-Treatment and punishment
+Punishment and legal status

 During transport to Portugal, enslaved people were fastened and chained with manacles, padlocks, and rings around their necks.
 Portuguese owners could whip, chain, and pour burning hot wax and fat onto the skin of their slaves, and punish their slaves in any way that they wished, as long as the slaves remained alive.
 The Portuguese also used branding irons to brand their slaves as property.